 Camden State Park

-Camden State Park, located along the Redwood River in southern Minnesota, features a mix of woodlands, prairies, and marshes.
+Camden State Park (DNR website), located along the Redwood River in southern Minnesota, features a mix of woodlands, prairies, and marshes.

 Flandrau State Park

-Flandrau State Park offers visitors a variety of landscapes and a sand-bottom swimming pool along the Big Cottonwood River near New Ulm in south-central Minnesota.
+Flandrau State Park (DNR website) offers several different landscapes and a sand-bottom swimming pool along the Big Cottonwood River near New Ulm in south-central Minnesota.

 Fort Ridgely State Park

-Fort Ridgely State Park in southern Minnesota offers hiking and golfing along with the Fort Ridgely Historic Site.
+Fort Ridgely State Park (DNR website) in southern Minnesota offers hiking and golfing along with the Fort Ridgely Historic Site.

 Within the state park, a reconstructed part of Fort Ridgely tells the story of this place and the clash between those who had lived here for generations and land-hungry new-comers.